ashimkarki7/cw-fe-assestment-task-1/OUTPUT.md

 - Fix :  Added Types To Props Passes to TagList Element
 - Issue: avoiding key conflict in Badge Iteration
 - Fix :  Added {`${keyName}-${tag}`} for easy way to trace make to this section later, avoiding diffing algorithm issue later.
+- Issue: tags, setTags is only being used as getter
+- Fix :Use memo is more efficient here since the value doesn't change instead of UseState
+- Ghosting font for trending is different
+- Added Work sans as in figma

 - ### Header
 - Issue: Making Header Component Feature in the same Component Level as main app, lacking  modularity,reusability,folder structure